Chemotherapy according to Cancer types

 Other organs that certain chemo drugs could damage include the kidneys, liver, testicles, ovaries, and lungs.
 Doctors and nurses monitor the medication closely to minimize the likelihood of these side effects.
 When there are severe side effects, the chemo can need to be decreased or halted, at least for a while.

-Second cancers: One of the most severe side effects of ALL treatment is an elevated risk of later developing acute myeloid leukaemia (AML).
+Second cancers: One of the most severe side effects of ALL treatment is an elevated risk of later developing acute myeloid leukemia (AML).
 This happens in a small proportion of patients after receiving certain chemo-drugs.
-Less frequently, people who are cured of leukaemia can develop non-Hodgkin Lymphoma or other cancers later on.
-Of course, the possibility of developing these second cancers needs to be weighed against the apparent advantage of using Chemotherapy to treat a life-threatening illness like leukaemia.
+Less frequently, people who are cured of leukemia can develop non-Hodgkin Lymphoma or other cancers later on.
+Of course, the possibility of developing these second cancers needs to be weighed against the apparent advantage of using Chemotherapy to treat a life-threatening illness like leukemia.